 Databases, ongoing projects and recent publications

 - Hartlapp, M. & Blome, A. (i.E.).
 Women’s Positional Leadership in the European Commission: When, Where, and How?.
-In H. Müller and I. Tömmel (Eds.), Women and Leadership in the European Union, Oxford: Oxford University Press
+In H. Müller and I. Tömmel (Eds.), Women and Leadership in the European Union, Oxford: Oxford University Press.
+To the article.

 - Blome, A., Lloren, A. & Rosset, J. (2020).
 “The politicization of abortion, voters’ stereotypes, and the electoral success of women candidates”, Parliamentary Affairs, 73(1):211–232.
 To the Article